 Glutamine is transported into cells via many amino acid transporters, including system A, LAT1, and ASCT2.

-Several cancer cell types are dependent on external source of glutamine and have increased glutamine transport (ASCT2/SLC1A5) and glutaminase activity (Yang et al., 2017; Zhang et al., 2017).
+Several cancer cell types, like most proliferating cells, are dependent on external source of glutamine and have increased glutamine transport (ASCT2/SLC1A5) and glutaminase activity (Yang et al., 2017; Zhang et al., 2017).
 This makes glutamine transport and metabolism an attractive target for PET tracer development (Rajagopalan and DeBerardinis, 2011; Hensley et al, 2013; Lewis et al., 2015; Venneti et al., 2015; Hassanein et al., 2016; Zhu et al., 2017).
 In addition to ASCT2, glutamine is transported across membranes via other transporters, too, including LAT1.
 Transporter specificity may differ between labelled glutamine analogues.

 Normally, glutamine is consumed by the visceral organs, gut, liver, kidneys, and the brain.
 Skeletal muscle and adipose tissue are net producers of glutamine, and the extracellular glutamine concentration is higher than in plasma.
 Intracellular glutamine concentrations are much lower (Yang et al., 2017).
 Renal proximal tubules reabsorb all filtered glutamine (Silbernagl, 1983).